Mortalitas/GShade-Bash-Installer/README.md

 ## Help

-If you need further help, please check the [GPoser's discord](https://discord.gg/gposers) for the `gshade-troubleshooting` channel.
+If you need further help, please check the [GShade Discord](https://discord.gg/CH9bMvDfQk) for the `#troubleshooting` channel.

 ## Acknowledgments